jsmillie7/quick-portfolio/laser.md

 #### Controller Board

 The controller was admittedly hodge-podged together as a learning process.
-Prior to starting this project, I had 1 semester of electronics experience in college and not much else.
+Prior to starting this project in early 2015, I had 1 semester of electronics experience in college and not much else.
 Using the internet as a guide alongside trial and error, I eventually simplified the circuit to what is pictured below:
 <p align="center">
   <img src="images/controller.png" width="70%">
 </p>